Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 The combo of Mozzie Bits and Sticky Traps deals with the current infestation.
 It doesn't prevent them coming back forever, but now the hard work's done, there are some easy ways to prevent Fungus Gnats taking over again.

-The most common source of Fungus Gnats is new plants.
+If you never take your indoor plants outside, the most common source of Fungus Gnats is new plants.
 They won't usually arrive with swarms of gnats buzzing around, as the adults normally buzz off when the plant's picked up and moved around, but once your new arrival has settled in, new adults hatch from the eggs and larvae hidden in the soil, and they're back!

 Always isolate a new plant for at least 2 weeks (although ideally 4 weeks if you have the patience, since that covers the lifecycle of a lot of other pests too), and if you do find any flyers, you can much more easily treat just that one plant.
+Personally I recommend preventatively treating new arrivals using Tanlin drops each time you water.

 So that's what fungus gnats are, what they look like, what they like to munch on, and what worked for me to finally get rid of them (plus how to avoid them coming back).